andriy-baran/action_form/README.md

 #### **How Composition Works**

 When you create a form, all nested elements and subforms automatically have access to their owner through the `owner` accessor.
-Methods called on elements or subforms that are not defined locally are automatically delegated up the ownership chain, allowing you to access methods from the parent form or a custom host object.
+To delegate methods to the owner, you must prefix method calls with `owner_`.
+The `owner_` prefix is automatically stripped, and the method is then searched for on the ownership chain, allowing you to access methods from the parent form or a custom host object.

 #### **Automatic Ownership Chain**